-Today, while the classifieds still exist (they're online) there are a large amount of online job websites that specialize in job searches from all over the country and world.
+Today, while the classifieds still exist (they're online), there are a large number of online job websites that specialize in job searches from all over the country and world.

-Websites like Indeed, Monster, Glassdoor, LinkedIn, and Craigslist are some of the most well-know job boards but there are many others, including some that may be tailored for individual states, regions, and professions.
+Websites like Indeed, Monster, Glassdoor, LinkedIn, and Craigslist are some of the most well-known job boards but there are many others, including some that may be tailored for individual states, regions, and professions.

-The amount of choices can be very overwhelming, especially if you haven't been involved in a job search recently.
+The number of choices can be very overwhelming, especially if you haven't been involved in a job search recently.

 The best thing to do is explore multiple websites to see which ones align best with your needs.
 Also, seek counsel from friends and colleagues who have been through the process to hear about their experiences with the various websites.

 While these websites are a good resource for seeing what's available for jobs, it's important to not over-rely on them.
 If you've identified some companies you want to work for, conduct a proactive job search and make personal connections via networking.
 Don't rely solely on the online job board to express interest and submit your application.

 There Are A Lot Of Ways To Write A Resume

 You haven't updated your resume in a while and want to see what the latest formats look like, so you type "resume format" or "resume template" into your online search engine.
 All of a sudden, you're presented with another overwhelming amount of choices.